 The hardest thing about trust is letting the other person be.
 That’s the crucial step… if he hasn’t given you any tangible reason to doubt him, you must get your fears under control.
 When you pass this test, and realize that you have just survived, those fears will disappear.

 When something bothers you, don’t keep it to yourself.
 Express it cordially.
 Let him know about your doubts and fears.
 It’s not recommended to keep what’s torturing you hidden.
 He can’t read your mind.
 And hints are not good.
 Avoid misunderstandings that can create fights and facilitate conflict resolution.

 What is an inappropriate friendship in a marriage?

 Inappropriate friendship occurs when the boundaries are broken.
 It creates chaos in a marriage because it harms trust and intimacy between spouses.

 We understand your feelings.
 You’re afraid that he can meet another woman through his friends and jeopardize your relationship.
 All women think that way even when some don’t admit it.

-To give you a general idea, here some examples of what is considered inappropriate from a spouse’s point of view:
+To give you a general idea, here are some examples of what is considered inappropriate from a spouse’s point of view:

 - Too much time and attention: if a husband starts spending more time with a friend than with his spouse, he will neglect his marital commitments, bringing jealousy into the equation.